AviatrixSystems/Docs/HowTos/accesskey.rst

 Step 4.
 Setup Access Key and Secret Access Key
 -------------------------------------------------

-Finally create a access key and secret key to be used by Aviatrix access account for this IAM user.
+Finally create an access key and secret key to be used by the Aviatrix access account for this IAM user.

 |accesskey|